xzel23/utility/README.md

 ## Changes

+### VERSION 3.0.1

+ - changed license to MIT to make it possible to use in pre-V3 GPL projects

 ### VERSION 3.0

  - BREAKING: package `com.dua3.utility.db` was moved to a separate library `utility.db`.
 You have to update dependencies and module-info.